emiliodeg/emiliodeg/README.md

 # Hi there 👋 I'm Emilio Degiovanni

-Fulltime Senior Frontend Developer.
+Fulltime Senior Frontend Engineer (WFH 🛜).
 I'm specialized on Angular and Material/Kendo.
-Javascript, Typescript, RxJs, Redux (Ngrx/Ngxs), Jasmine/Jest, CSS/SCSS/SASS and HTML.
+JavaScript/Typescript, RxJs, Redux (Ngrx/Ngxs), Unit test with Jasmine/Jest, CSS/SCSS/SASS and HTML.

 I love clean code, SOLID, DRY and KISS principles.
 In my opinion, they are the foundations of reusable, scalable and well done applications.

-Currentl, I'm working for Double Nines' angular projects.
-I worked for Aquiva Labs, Cognizant Softvision and Globant.
-I've been developing SPA applications all these time, and doing bug fixing, unit test, mentoring and coaching of junior people, and helping with technical interviews for new candidates.
+I currently work for EPAM in the American health industry.
+I've also worked for Byte Factory, Double Nines, Aquiva Labs, Cognizant Softvision, and Globant.
+I've developed and designed SPA applications for a long time, fixing bugs, conducting unit tests, mentoring and coaching people, and helping with technical interviews for new candidates.

 Previously of that companies, I used to be a freelancer developer for almost 17 years.
 I developed a many projects for many clients.
 I based all my work as Fullstack PHP developer.
 Furthermore, I used to develop with Zend framework and Phalcon.